Fundamentals and Practices of Sensing Technologies by Dr.

 from a semiconductor laser irradiates a polyethylene (PE) sheet vertically.
 A

-receiver were found to be the best choice Fig. 5.37 Optics for the detection of creases. as
+sheet-like laser light of 1 mm Fig. 5.37 Optics for the detection of creases. as

 based on experiments involving various irradiated sizes and forms, and